What Are Clinical Trials?

 A Study of AAV9 GeneOften referred to as the "unit of heredity."
 A gene is composed of a sequence of DNA required to produce a functional protein.
 More Therapy in Participants With Canavan Disease

-Myrtelle LLC, Gene Therapy (Active, not recruiting)
+Myrtelle LLC, Gene Therapy (Recruiting)

 rAAV-Olig001-ASPA Gene Therapy for Treatment of Children With Typical Canavan Disease (CAN-GT)

-Passage Bio (Active, Recruiting in U.S.)
+Passage Bio (Active, not recruiting)

 Phase 2 Study Evaluating the Safety, Tolerability, Pharmacokinetics and Pharmacodynamics of Oral AZ-3102 in Patients With GM2 Gangliosidosis or Niemann-Pick Type C Disease (RAINBOW)